 From the bouts of nausea (for some mamas it can last most of the pregnancy) to the random crying spells, pregnancy hormones put women through it.
 Something that’s not as openly talked about though is what those hormones can do after the birth of baby.
-While it’s common for many new moms to experience “baby blues” — feeling sad, anxious, stressed, lonely, tired or weepy — about 1 in 9 women experience symptoms of postpartum depression.
+While it’s common for many new moms to experience “baby blues” — feeling sad, anxious, stressed, lonely, tired or weepy — about 1 in 9 women experience symptoms of postpartum depression after having baby.

 TK: I have to admit that I self-diagnosed myself by Googling my symptoms around day four or five postpartum.
 I knew beforehand that my hormones would be all over the place and that I’d be a bit weepy, but I just felt that I needed to check and see if what I was feeling was normal or not.